 Apart from fennel bulb and fronds, the seeds may deliver some benefits when steeped and consumed as fennel tea.
 If you’re curious about what fennel tea tastes like, what it can possibly deliver for your health and how you can make it at home, continue reading this article.

 What Is Fennel Tea?

-Fennel seed tea, or simply called fennel tea, is made from the seeds of the fennel plant (Foeniculum vulgare).
-The tea tastes a bit like licorice, and has slightly bitter aftertaste and a relaxing scent.4 Fennel, a perennial herb, is typically found in the Mediterranean region, although it can be located in different parts of the world because of its popularity and hardiness.
+Fennel seed tea, or simply fennel tea, is made from the seeds of the fennel plant (Foeniculum vulgare).
+The tea may taste a bit like licorice,4 but with a slightly bitter aftertaste.5 Fennel, a perennial herb,6 is typically found in the Mediterranean region, although it may now be grown in countries outside that area, such as the U.S., France, India and Russia.7

 Fennel Tea’s Health Benefits